FEBRUARY 21ST-24TH, 2013

 Games + Art : Play and Practice. (@ Bento Miso)

 Moderated by Aubrey Anable.

-Panelists: Luis Hernandez, Kenton Sheely, Angela Washko, Damian Sommer.
+Panelists: Luis Hernandez, Kenton Sheely, Angela Washko (NYC), Damian Sommer.

 A discussion about the intersections between game art, game culture and the relationship between production and player practices.

 Feminism in Games + Game Art. (@ Bento Miso)